 SoBRO was founded in 1972 by a group of business executives and community leaders.
 Our mission was urgent: reverse the flight of businesses and jobs from the South Bronx.
-It was the first and most fundamental step toward rebuilding a community whose name evoked images of burned out buildings, crime, poverty, and drugs.
-But as SoBRO began to evolve, it became clearer that community revitalization required a multi-faceted effort.
+It was the first and most fundamental step toward rebuilding a community which had suffered decades of disinvestment.
+But as SoBRO began to evolve, it became clearer that community revitalization required a multifaceted effort.

 Today we address all aspects of community development: assisting businesses to get started and grow, training residents according to the needs of employers, offering opportunities for youth to learn and develop, and creating affordable housing and commercial space that reverses blight in the community.